-Clinical probation is a tool used in the evaluation process to assist students to be successful in their clinical rotations.
-Clinical probation will be designed to assist the student in achieving measurable and attainable goals and to assure readiness for ensuing levels of nursing courses.
+Performance Improvement Contract-Knowledge/Skills (PIC-K/S) is a tool used in the evaluation process to assist students to be successful in their clinical rotations.
+It will be designed to assist the student in achieving measurable and attainable goals and to assure readiness for ensuing levels of nursing courses.